pallets-eco/flask-sqlalchemy/docs/index.rst

                                 more information.
 ``SQLALCHEMY_NATIVE_UNICODE``   Can be used to explicitly disable native
                                 unicode support.
 This is required for
-                                some database adapters like postgres when
+                                some database adapters (like PostgreSQL
-                                used with inproper database defaults that
+                                on some Ubuntu versions) when used with inproper database defaults that specify
-                                specify encoding-less databases (like
+                                encoding-less databases.
-                                postgres on some Ubuntu versions) ``SQLALCHEMY_POOL_SIZE``        The size of the database pool.
-Defaults to the engine's default (usually 5) ``SQLALCHEMY_POOL_TIMEOUT``     Specifies the connection timeout for the
+``SQLALCHEMY_POOL_SIZE``        The size of the database pool.
+Defaults
+                                to the engine's default (usually 5) ``SQLALCHEMY_POOL_TIMEOUT``     Specifies the connection timeout for the